 F is a spatially varying function of the aerial and reference viewing geometries.
 As this relation is locally linear, it can be incorporated into the model of Equation (5), maintaining the linearity and spatially varying properties.
 Coupling between atmospheric and BRDF effects (Vermote et al. 2006) are not included in the model.
-The parameter F of Equation (12) is effectively estimated at the reference resolution and then upsampled to the aerial resolution.
-For the capture geometry used in the case study of Section 2.5 (flying height = 5000 m, reference pixel width = 500 m), the camera view angle varies at most by tan-1(250 m5000 m)=2.9°, to cover the range from the centre to the border of a reference pixel.
-The effect of this small scale angle variation on BRDF is approximated by interpolating the coarse scale estimated parameters to the aerial resolution.
-The view angle variation will be exaggerated for low altitude and wide field of view (FOV) setups such as those commonly used with drones (Del Pozo et al. 2014).
-It may be necessary to use a higher resolution reference image in such scenarios in order to maintain the validity of this approximation.
+The parameter F of Equation (12) is effectively estimated at the reference satellite image resolution.
+The effects of viewing angle variations at the aerial image resolution are approximated by interpolating the coarse scale homogenisation parameters to the aerial resolution.

 The model presentation in Section 2.1, ignored the effect of the spectral responses of the reference and uncalibrated sensors.
 The relation between surface reflectance and sensor measurement in Equation (5) becomes non-linear when including the spectral response effect.
-The surface reflectance in Equation (5) is a band averaged quantity, as represented by Equation (13).
+The surface reflectance in Equation (5) is a band-averaged quantity, as represented by Equation (13).